DrRigB/24-25DeleteMe/README.md

 List of dad jokes
 1. you can't ever trust sairs, they are always up to something.
 2. what do you call a pile of cats? a meowtain.
-3.What do mermaids use to wash their fins?
+3. What do mermaids use to wash their fins?
 Tide.
+4. I went to a silent auction.
+I won a dog whistle and two mimes.